almondheil/almondheil.github.io/source/_posts/2024-05-15-TIL-how-to-split-a-youtube-playlist-into-tracks.md

 There are three really important things I gleaned from reading these sources:

-1. The cue file is laid out with a `FILE` at the top, that tells it what file the tracks come from
+1. The cue file is laid out with a FILE at the top, that tells it what file the tracks come from
-2. For each track in the playlist, there is a `TRACK` block.
+2. For each track in the playlist, there is a TRACK block.

    It contains info about the track, but the most important thing is the start time within the file.
-This is written as an `INDEX 01` line.
+This is written as an INDEX 01 line.

-3. The format for `INDEX` is `mm:ss:ff`, where that third item is frames.
-I just left frames set to `00`, since the timestamps on the YouTube video only go down to the second.
+3. The format for INDEX is mm:ss:ff, where that third item is frames.
+I just left frames set to 00, since the timestamps on the YouTube video only go down to the second.

    Notice that the 'minutes' spot only gets two characters.
 That means we can't have a track that starts later than 1 hour 40 minutes.
-However, you should be able to manually split your audio file into two or more 99-minute chunks, in which case your cuesheet will have multiple `FILE` entries.
+However, you should be able to manually split your audio file into two or more 99-minute chunks, in which case your cuesheet will have multiple FILE entries.
 I've never tried this before, however.

 ## Creating Our Own Cuesheet

-With this knowledge in hand, I was able to write the following `playlist.cue` based on the one with the video, but tweaked to be a tiny bit more accurate for some songs.
+With this knowledge in hand, I was able to write the following playlist.cue based on the one with the video, but tweaked to be a tiny bit more accurate for some songs.

 You can write a cuesheet by hand, but as I tried to convert more playlists the novelty wore off and I got really bored.

-To make it easier, I wrote a script that converts from a YouTube comment containing timestamps (the kind you often find below one of these playlists) into a cuesheet `TRACK` list.
+To make it easier, I wrote a script that converts from a YouTube comment containing timestamps (the kind you often find below one of these playlists) into a cuesheet TRACK list.
 You can find it [on my GitHub](https://github.com/almondheil/comment-to-cuesheet){:target="_blank"}.

 ```